Ikkyuuuu/Laplace-Demon/README.md

 TRNGs do not rely on linear time.
 They rely on **Entropy**—chaotic physical events that have no pattern.
 * **The Fix:** `Laplace Demon` doesn't care what time it is.
 It cares about the fluctuation of vacuum energy and atmospheric pressure.
 * **The Result:** Even if a hacker knows the exact millisecond you pressed the button, they cannot predict the outcome because they cannot predict the state of the universe at that moment.
 <br><br><br>

-## 🧠 The Philosophy
-In classical physics, if you know the inputs, you can predict the outputs (Determinism).
-This concept is known as **Laplace's Demon**.
-Most standard RNGs (`Math.random`) are demons: they look random, but they are mathematically predictable.

-**Quantum Mechanics killed the Demon.** By integrating Heisenberg's Uncertainty Principle via quantum entropy sources, this library introduces fundamental indeterminacy into your code, bridging the gap between digital systems and metaphysical reality.
-<br><br><br>